laidbackware/ducc/README.md

+# DEPRECATED - This repo is no longer maintained as there is not a usable UAA instance which has Log4j patched!

 # Description
 Pronounced Duck.
 The goal of this project is the provide the simplest possible implementation of Concourse with Credhub secret management.